 Strategy — I know this is a cursed word, invoking images of “homework”, dry research, and dull reports.
 If it helps, call it a Directional Plan because that’s what is needed.
-Based on client input, online competitive research, and customer phone interviews, the strategy assesses the strengths and weaknesses of past marketing efforts, identifying opportunities for differentiation and improvement.
-A final deliverable summarizes positioning that explains how your company is different and why customers and other key audiences should care.
+Based on client input, online competitive research, and customer phone interviews, the strategy assesses the strengths and weaknesses of past marketing efforts.
+If possible, you should identify opportunities for differentiation and improvement.
+A final document summarizes positioning and explains how your company is different and why customers and other key audiences should care.

-Messaging — Your messages must take the strategy one step further, determining specific benefits for products, services, and the company itself.
-Each message must directly support the differentiation established in your strategy, as well as be easily understood, believable and supported by proof points such as 3rd party research, testimonials, case studies, and comparison charts.
+Messaging — Your messages must take the strategy one step further.
+Determine specific benefits for products, services, and the company itself.
+Each message must directly support the positioning established in your strategy.
 Developing a messaging hierarchy establishes important messaging priorities.
-We specialize in consumer branding, among others, and welcome the opportunity to show you powerful case studies of how you can benefit, too.

-Visual Identity — Your visual identity includes all of the visual expressions of your brand, including your corporate identity, website, sales literature, trade show graphics, advertising, signage, and more.
-Consistency is key here with regard to color, shapes, images, typography and layout.
-Make certain that your brand’s visual components help distinguish your company from similar competitors.
+Visual Identity — Your visual identity includes all of the visual expressions of your brand: including your corporate identity, website, sales literature, trade show graphics, advertising, signage, and more.
+With regard to color, shapes, images, typography and layout, consistency is key.
+Make certain that your brand’s visual components distinguish your company from similar competitors.
 By aligning your brand’s visual tone and attitude with your strategy, you build trust and engage potential customers for the right reasons.

 People — A final piece of the brand puzzle involves how your people interact with customers.
 Not just tech support, but customer support, sales staff, receptionists, field engineers — everyone.
 With proper training every person in your company can provide a quality brand touchpoint.